taimuri99/School_District_Analysis/README.md

 The only change one see the only change is for the group $630 - $644 budget per student as this is the range in which Thomas High school is present in.
 The other ranges are not affected.
 The following changes are observed:
   1) Average Math score for the group $630 - $644 budget per student decreases
-  2) Average Reading score for the group $630 - $644 budget per student reading
+  2) Average Reading score for the group $630 - $644 budget per student increases
   3) Math Percentage Passing for the group $630 - $644 budget per student decreases
   4) Reading Percentage Passing for the group $630 - $644 budget per student decreases
   5) Overall Percentage Passing for the group $630 - $644 budget per student decreases